-1) Make sure your house is in order – are your time sheets up to date and are all potential bad debts settled?
-Are all your systems fully compliant?
-Are your systems well-known and modern?
-Being organised and up to date shows how efficiently your practice is run and how much potential profit could be made to the buyer.
+1) Get organised – are your timesheets up to date and all potential bad debts settled?
+Are all your systems fully compliant, well-known, and modern?
+Being organised and up to date shows your practice is run efficiently and the potential for future profits.

 2) Look at your charge-out rates – are they competitive on the current market?
-Make sure you are not undercharging as this will put off potential buyers as they will have to increase the rates later which may potentially lose them clients.
-This may result in losses for you too under the clawback clause in the deal.
+Undercharging will put off buyers because if they have to increase the rates later they could lose clients.
+This may also result in losses for you under the clawback clause in the deal.

 3) Review your client base – are they spread out over a range of industries?
-Are they ageing overall?
-Younger clients in a range of industries are most appealing to buyers as this is far more valuable and reassures them of their position if in the event of an economic downturn.
+Are they ageing?
+Younger clients in a range of industries are most appealing as they are far more valuable and reassures them of their position in the event of a downturn.

-4) Check the quality of your staff – do you have an excess of staff?
-Are your current staff performing well?
+4) Check the quality of your staff – do you have too many staff?
+Are they performing well?
 What is the cost of payroll versus turnover?
-If you are employing new staff, make sure they are of a very high quality as this is of principal interest to the buyer.
-The buyer won’t want to take on too many staff as they will have to make redundancies, so review the amount you have and consider what you can do to make the sale more attractive.
+If you employ new staff, make sure they are of very high quality as this is of principal interest to the buyer.
+The buyer won’t want to take on too many staff as they may have to make redundancies, so review your staff and consider what you can do to make the sale more attractive.
 A payroll cost of a third of turnover is considered about right so check that this is the case for your practice.

 5) Do your research – is selling the best option for you, your client, your staff, and your firm?
-Look at all of your options and seek the advice of a reputable broker who specialises in accounting.
+Consider all options and seek the advice of a reputable broker who specialises in accounting.

-6) Decide how you will approach your sale – think about what is the best deal for you and work with a broker throughout the selling process so that they can negotiate a deal as close to your ideal as possible.
+6) Decide how to approach your sale – think about the best deal for you and work with a broker so that they can negotiate a deal as close to your ideal as possible.

 Selling an accountancy practice is complex

-Buyers will only pay what they think your accountancy practice is worth, so it is down to you as the seller to do everything that you can to increase your value and make the deal all the more attractive.
+Buyers will only pay what they think your accountancy practice is worth, so it is down to you to do everything that you can to increase your value and make the sale of your accountancy practice all the more attractive.

 To get the best price when selling, ensure that the quality of your fees is high, you have an easily transferrable record, you have good client relationships, you have a potential for growth, and you guarantee an effective handover.